-A student who does not achieve the minimum level of academic progress for continuance or receives a grade below C (quality points = 2.0) in any one of the required core courses will be required to withdraw immediately from the program.
+A student who does not achieve the minimum level of academic progress for continuance or receives a grade below C (quality points = 2.0) in any one of the required core courses will be suspended immediately from the program.

-In order to graduate, M.P.P. students must have completed all coursework in the program with a quality point average (Q.P.A.) of 3.0.
 To continue in the program, a student must make satisfactory progress toward the degree requirements.
 Satisfactory progress is defined as achieving and maintaining at least a 3.0 Q.P.A. for each semester of graduate study.
 Students with a Q.P.A. below 3.0 in any semester will automatically be placed on academic probation for the following semester.
-Students permitted to continue in the program on academic probation must earn a minimum of 12 academic credits and a minimum Q.P.A. of 3.0 during the probationary semester.
-A student who fails to meet the probationary standard will be required to withdraw from the program.
+Students permitted to continue in the program on academic probation must earn a minimum of 11 academic credits and a minimum Q.P.A. of 3.0 during the probationary semester.
+A student who fails to meet the probationary standard will be suspended from the program.